lino-framework/book/docs/specs/accounting.rst

 Accounting stuff in Lino
 ========================

-This section explains everything a Lino application developer needs to know about accounting stuff.
+This topic guide explains everything a Lino application developer needs to know about accounting stuff.
 It will probably never be finished.

     When designing an accounting package, the programmer operates as a mediator between people having different ideas: how it must